 Some common Digital multimeter symbols and its description are given in the table below.
 These symbols are often found on the multimeter & its schematics are designed to symbolize components and reference values of electrical parameters.

 DMM Parts and functions

 A Digital Multimeter is divided into three parts:

-(i) Display: The LCD screen present on the upper portion of the multimeter basically displays four or more digits and also shows negative value if necessary.
+(i) Display: The LCD screen present on the upper portion of the multimeter basically displays four or more digits and also shows a negative value if necessary.
 A few of today’s multimeters have illuminated the display for better viewing in low light situations.

 (ii) Selection Dial: It allows the user to set the multimeter to read different electrical parameters such as milliamps (mA) of current, voltage, resistance, capacitance, etc. You can easily turn the dial anywhere for specific parameter measurements.

 (iii) Ports: Two ports are available on the front of every multimeter except in some four ports are available for measuring current in mA or A. We plugged two probes into these ports which are of different colors i.e. one is of red color and the other is of black color.
 Different Ports in multimeter are:

-(a) COM: It stands for common and is almost connected to ground or considered as a -ve connection of a circuit.
-We generally insert the black color probe into COM port.
+(a) COM: It stands for common and is almost connected to the ground or considered as a -ve connection of a circuit.
+We generally insert the black color probe into the COM port.

 (b) mAVΩ: This port allows the measurement of current (up to 200 mA), voltage and resistance or considered as a +ve connection of a circuit.
-We generally insert the red color probe into mAVΩ port.
+We generally insert the red color probe into the mAVΩ port.